top of page

 Budapest has a strict "validate before you ride" system for both paper and digital tickets - or risk hefty fines.

-• On some of the older trams you need to insert your paper ticket vertically (the printed part facing you, the numbered part pointing downwards) into a red colored metal "ticket puncher", pulling the black lever on top towards yourself, which then punches holes in your ticket, and retrieve the ticket.
+• On some of the older trams you need to insert your single paper ticket vertically (the printed part facing you, the numbered part pointing downwards) into a red colored metal "ticket puncher", pulling the black lever on top towards yourself, which then punches holes in your ticket, and retrieve the ticket.

 • Keep your validated paper ticket until the end of your journey, as you will have to show it to the ticket inspector when you are checked.